-At the beginnings of the 1700s, salt was quite a valuable due to its common use as a food preservative at the time.
-British colonials from Bermuda would stop by the Turks and Caicos to gather the sea salt that naturally occurred throughout the islands for personal and regional use, but it wasn’t long before the potential for large scale production was recognized and international export began.
+At the beginnings of the 1700s, salt was quite a valuable commodity due to its common use as a food preservative at the time.
+British colonials from Bermuda would stop by the Turks and Caicos to gather the sea salt that naturally occurred throughout the islands for personal and regional use, but it wasn’t long before the potential for large-scale production was recognized and international export began.

-What initially started as a simple one pond evaporation process changed overtime into a multiple stage system.
+What initially started as a simple one pond evaporation process changed over time into a multiple-stage system.

-The salinas were split up with low stone and mud dividing walls and wood gates controlled water flow at the major junctions.
+The salinas were split up with low stone and mud dividing walls and wood gates that controlled water flow at the major junctions.

-Utilising the different stages of ponds allowed production quantities to be a bit more consistent, were easier to maintain, and reduced the chance of product loss through wall failure.
+Utilizing the different stages of ponds allowed production quantities to be a bit more consistent, were easier to maintain, and reduced the chance of product loss through wall failure.

 The Turks and Caicos is a small country with small islands.
-The limited acreage of the ponds could never justify the cost to construct and maintain deep water ports and other locations (like Lake Windsor on the nearby Bahamian island of Great Inagua) proved to be far more cost effective.
+The limited acreage of the ponds could never justify the cost to construct and maintain deep water ports and other locations (like Lake Windsor on the nearby Bahamian island of Great Inagua) proved to be far more cost-effective.
 The industry came to a close in this country by the 1960s.